nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 Consumers can choose a namespace to persist its offset:

 * Multiple consumers can tail a queue at different speed
+* Each consumer for a queue see the same messages in the same order, but can commit their own offset.

 This is enough to implement the two main patterns of producer/consumer:

 1. Queuing (aka work queue): a message is delivered to one and only one consumer
   * producers dispatch messages in queues
-  * there is a single consumer per queue (nb of queues = nb of concurrent consumers)
+  * there is a single consumer per queue
+  * the number of queues is equal to the number of consumers
-2. Pub/Sub (aka event bus): a message is delivered to multiple consumers interested in a topic
+2. Pub/Sub (aka event bus): message is publish to a topic, consumers subsrcibe to topics
-  * each queue in a mqueues can be seen as a topic
-  * consumer subscribe a topic by getting a tailer to a queue
+  * a publisher append messages to a queue (topic)
+  * a subscriber read messages from a queue
-  * consumer persists its offset in a private name space
+  * the subscriber persists its offset in a private name space

 ## Default MQueues implementation